William McNeill Whistler: Career

 In February 1865, Whistler was granted four months of leave because of his poor health.
 He decided to visit his mother, who was now living in London.
 Reporting at Richmond he was also given government dispatches to deliver to Britain.
 Attempts to reach Charleston, South Carolina and Wilmington, North Carolina to sail on a blockade runner were frustrated by Union troop movements.
-Ultimately he teamed up with another Confederate officer and slipped across the Chesapeake and through the Union lines to Philadelphia, using a false named while dressed in civilian clothing.
+Ultimately he teamed up with another Confederate officer and slipped across the Chesapeake and through the Union lines to Philadelphia, using a false name while dressed in civilian clothing.
 He made his way to New York and sailed for London aboard the SS City of Manchester.
 He arrived in England and delivered the dispatches, but learned a week later of Robert E. Lee's surrender.

 Whistler never returned to the United States.
-He spent a year traveling in Europe, including visiting his brother, George William Whistler, in Russia before continuing his medical career in Paris, France, where he worked in hospitals and taught in medical schools.
+He spent a year traveling in Europe before continuing his medical career in Paris, France, where he worked in hospitals and taught in medical schools.
 He then moved to London sometime in 1868, where he established a private practice and worked at St George's Hospital.
 He was a founder and senior physician at the London Throat Hospital.

-He became an Member of the Royal College of Surgeons in 1871 and an Member of the Royal College of Physicians in 1876.
+He became a Member of the Royal College of Surgeons in 1871 and a Member of the Royal College of Physicians in 1876.
 He presented a paper on the subject of syphilis of the larynx at the Hospital for Diseases of the Throat and Chest in London in 1879.
-He was the honorary physician to the National Training School for Music and a corresponding fellow of the American Laryngological Association.
+He was the honorary physician to the National Training School of Music and a corresponding fellow of the American Laryngological Association.
 He was also president of the British Laryngological, Rhinological and Otological Association.
-He presented a paper on the subject of syphilis of the larynx at the Hospital for Diseases of the Throat and Chest in London in 1879.